Barbra Streisand's Greatest Hits Volume 2: Commercial performance

 The compilation album was a success, topping the charts in four countries.
 In the United States, Barbra Streisand's Greatest Hits Volume 2 debuted at number seven on the Billboard 200 chart for the week ending December 2, 1978 (also serving as the week's highest new entry).
 The following week it rose to number three and on January 6, 1979, it topped the chart.
 The record spent a total of 46 weeks on the Billboard 200, and by December 1984, the album and Streisand's Guilty (1980) had both sold over 4 million physical copies in the United States, becoming quadruple certified by the RIAA.
 It would later be re-certified to 5× Platinum on October 28, 1994.
-It was the one of the United States' best-selling albums in 1979, coming in at number 28 on Billboard's annual year-end chart.
+It was one of the United States' best-selling albums in 1979, coming in at number 28 on Billboard's annual year-end chart.
 Billboard's Fred Bronson wrote in The Billboard Book of Number One Hits that the commercial and critical achievements of "You Don't Bring Me Flowers" is what made Barbra Streisand's Greatest Hits Volume 2 a certified Platinum album in the US.

 On Canada's chart, compiled by RPM, it debuted at number 60 on the week ending December 9, 1978.
 Four weeks later, it would top the chart on January 13, 1979.
 Overall, it spent a total of 20 weeks charting in Canada and later received a triple platinum certification from Music Canada on March 1, 1979.
 It was also Streisand's first chart-topping album in the United Kingdom, where it spent four consecutive weeks at the highest ranking position and later was certified Platinum for sales upwards of 300,000 copies.

 In New Zealand, the album debuted at number five on January 28, 1979, becoming the chart's highest new entry.
 The following week, it topped the chart and remained at that position for four consecutive weeks; overall, it spent a total of 19 weeks charting in that country.
 It also charted in Australia, where it peaked at number two according to the Kent Music Report.
 The Australian Recording Industry Association certified Barbra Streisand's Greatest Hits Volume 2 double Platinum in 2000, signifying sales upwards of 140,000.
 Although the compilation did not chart in Hong Kong, the International Federation of the Phonographic Industry certified the album Platinum for sales of 20,000 copies in 1982.